If you’ve heard of CBD salve and you’re wondering what it is and what it’s good for, this article is for you.

 Our Ultimate Salve Stick combines CBD, CBDa, CBG, and delta 8 THC for a whopping 7500mg of total cannabinoids.

-And since this stick contains four different cannabinoids, you’ll experience the entourage effect: the elevated benefits you receive when you use cannabinoids together, as they occur naturally in the hemp plant.
+This stick uses four different cannabinoids so you’ll experience the entourage effect: the elevated benefits you receive when you use cannabinoids together, as they occur naturally in the hemp plant.

 Conclusion: How Can CBD Salve Help You?

-CBD salve offers a way to deliver targeted relaxation while also supporting healthy, glowing skin.
-CBD salves are especially effective when they also contain cannabinoids like CBG and delta 8 THC, which have powerful soothing effects.
+CBD salve delivers targeted relaxation while supporting healthy, glowing skin.
+CBD salves are especially effective when they contain cannabinoids like CBG and delta 8 THC, which have powerful soothing effects.

-The downside of topicals is that they don’t deliver the mental benefits of cannabinoids, and they don’t spread the cannabinoids throughout your entire body.
+The downside of salves and topicals is that they don’t deliver the mental benefits of cannabinoids, and they don’t spread the cannabinoids throughout your entire body.

 But this can also be an upside – THC topicals, for example, allow you to feel the relaxing benefits of cannabinoids like delta 8 and delta 9 without getting high.